Punta Arenas and the end of the world in Chile

 Ushuaia is a very busy port and hub for those who want to visit Antarctica, but if you walk on a sunny day around the port, you may feel like you are in the Caribbean.
-The water is bright blue and the port is full with beautiful yachts.
+The water is bright blue and the port is full of beautiful yachts.

 I have imagined Tierra del Fuego as a flat, dry place like most of Patagonia and never expected to find stunning mountains there.
-The place has its cold beauty and it is somehow reminds me of northern Canada.
+The place has its cold beauty and somehow reminds me of northern Canada.

 The magical volcano field Pali Aike

-Our travel is a list of hits and misses and the not very popular National park Pali Aike was definitely a “hit”.
+Our travel is a list of hits and misses and the not-very popular National park Pali Aike was definitely a “hit”.

 It is close to Punta Delgada in Chile, just next to the Argentinian border.
-The name in Tehuelche language means “desolated place of bad spirits”.
+The name in the Tehuelche language means “desolated place of bad spirits”.
 It is a charmed place of extinct volcano craters, guanacos (of course)

 beautiful flowers.
 I am so happy I was able to find this beauty – Zapato de la Virgen.
 It is a native flower of Patagonia.

-We had the entire park for ourselves and spent few hours walking inside the old craters on frozen lava rocks.
+We had the entire park for ourselves and spent a few hours walking inside the old craters on frozen lava rocks.